A bit of culture can relax mind and body

 You can find 10 of his wonderful graphic books here.

-Toni M. : writer, was my friend (not my lover), he helped me with the first blog in 2015 and we wanted to explore issues like immigration and our situation as a lost generation, born in the ´80s, struggling for life in the ´90s and in the early 2000s.
+Toni M.: writer, was my friend (not my lover), he helped me with the first blog in 2015, and we wanted to explore issues like immigration and our situation as a lost generation, born in the ´80s, struggling for life in the ´90s and in the early 2000s.
+Toni wrote about institutional corruption and human trafficking, showing the reality between Romania and Spain, a reality I have also endured in 2 women’s generations.

 You can find more of Toni´s creative writing here: https://conceptivorblog.wordpress.com/meea/

 He also left a legacy, a personalized and interesting travel guide in English, with good tips for a smooth travel and safe vacations.
-Those intrigued by Romania or Transylvania please check it out.
-Be inspired, reformulate, yet do not steal, please.
-Words are immortal, and copywriting exist.
-Be kind to your self future, the only real competition is with yourself.
+Those intrigued by Romania or Transylvania, please check it out.
+Toni did not live to publish his books; it is my duty to do so, and for that I need your help!

 Small Donate Button